Javier Morgado joined CNN in December 2011 as Senior Broadcast

 were instrumental to the network’s award-winning coverage of the war.

-at the University of Miami in Coral Gables, Florida, where he received a Bachelor of Science in communication.
-Morgado
+of Miami in Coral Gables, Florida, where he received a Bachelor of Science in communication.
+Morgado recently completed

-recently completed two executive education programs in media management at the Harvard Business School and Northwestern University's
+two executive education programs in media management at the Harvard Business School and Northwestern University's Kellogg

 for multicultural senior managers in media.